Dulatech/CMPT276-Project-Group14/README.md

 ## Project Overview

 ### Name: CraveIt
+CraveIt is a mobile application that seeks to enhance the user’s dining experience by providing an alternative way to make reservations via the web.

 ### How is the problem currently solved?
 The goal of our web application is to provide a centralized platform where one can rate, search,  reserve and save restaurants.
 The app is aimed at everyone but most likely will be utilized by youth.
 Many people currently use Yelp or Instagram.
 However, both sites require an account for additional services.
 Yelp requires an account and downloading the app in order to book a reservation.
 Instagram requires an account to see additional posts or contact the restaurant.
 CraveIt will exist as an all in one web application where creating an account is optional for those who would like to leave reviews or save future or past visits.